The FMM Project:

 Software

-The stable version of the FMM models implementation on the programming language R is available on CRAN.
-Documentation about the package’s use can be found on its manual and in Fernández, I., et al. FMM: An R Package for Modeling Rhythmic Patterns in Oscillatory Systems.
-Furthermore, the package’s latest development version as well as its issue tracker can be found on Github.
+The stable version of the FMM models, implemented in the R programming language, is available on CRAN.
+Detailed documentation on the package’s usage can be found in its manual and in the paper by Fernández, I., et al. FMM: An R Package for Modeling Rhythmic Patterns in Oscillatory Systems.

 News